bdecon/econ_data/bd_CPS/README.md

 3) bd_CPS_grapher.ipynb which creates line plots from the CPS feather file data and query strings.
 This program allows a user to make use of the CPS in a powerful way, by querying the (currently 1994-) dataset, applying calculations, and visualizing the results.

+##### Long term road map

+A crude long-term road map includes the following: refactoring for speed, much expanded graphing capabilities, flexibility in aggregation types/periods, Panel storage of multiple records from same household, CPS matching of observations, CPS flow calculations, including the CPS ASEC, including the CPS supplements, going back to at least 1989, and more.

 ##### Contact me

 I would really appreciate feedback.
 I also welcome opportunities to work with people on projects that might make use of these notebooks.
 You can email me at brianwdew@gmail.com.